costaalacuparmare/laburi-acs/SD/Tema3/README.md

 - `getVerticesCode` return the codification of the vertex and adds the vertex in the vertices array if it wasn't already added

-- `addVerticesDepth` return the codification of the vertex and adds the vertex in the vertices array if it wasn't already added

 - `FreeV` frees the heap memory allocated for the vertices array

 #### Edge functions

 - `addEdge` adds the edge in the list of the vertex from where it is originated, sorting upwards based on the codification of the vertices

 - `getEdge` uses vertices function to determine the codification of the